daneroo/learning-go/README.md

-# learning the Go language
+# Learning the Go language

 ## installation